Board of Trustees

 Scott Shelfer

 Scott Shelfer is Chairman of Mika Metal Fabricating Company and Chairman of Generational Fittings LLC.
 He formerly served as President and Managing Partner of Exacta Land Surveyors LLC where he continues to serve on their Board of Directors.
 He received a B.S. in Finance from Florida State University and an MBA from Case Western Reserve University Weatherhead School of Business.
 He currently serves as Treasurer of the Shaker Heights Football League and on the board of the Shaker Youth Hockey Association.
 He has also served as Fundraising Chair and Co-President of the Shaker Heights Sports Boosters, Treasurer of the Boulevard PTO, and as a board member and Treasurer of Shaker Heights Country Club.
 He coaches the Raider Youth Lacrosse program, and has helped coach the Shaker Youth Baseball League and Shaker Youth Soccer League.
 He and his wife Carrie started the Level the Playing Field Fund managed by Shaker Schools Foundation, in an effort to eliminate economic and social barriers to participation in Shaker youth sports.
 Their three children attend or have attended Shaker schools.
-Scott serves on the Foundation’s Finance Committee.
+Scott serves on the Foundation’s Corporate Committee.

 Tricia Stevenson

-Stasia Vavruska
+Stasia Vavruska - Board of trustees

 Brittany Webb